topquark22/morseR24/README.md

 ## Indicator signals

-The red LED will blink once for 1/10 second if the radio is operational.
+Single 1/10 second blink following reset: The radio is operational.

 Fast blink: Radio is enabled but not connected properly.

-Solid red can mean one of two things:
+Solid red can mean:

 -  If the red LED lights immediately, the circuit is configured as a receiver and the radio is disabled.
 This configuration is not supported.